makyo/exocortic.es/about/characters.md

 :   [ey/em/eir/eirs/emself](http://pronoun.is/ey/em/eir/eirs/emself)

 Appearance
 :   RJ is short and androgynous.
 Ey's lithe, though more from the fact that ey keeps forgetting to eat --- working is much more fun.
+When ey works in system, ey takes the appearance of an equally androgynous anthropomorphic cross-fox, one whose gender seems to shift with some frequency.

 Occupation
 :   RJ is the lead sound technician for a theater in London.